July 05, 2024 by Bojana Krstic

-How to Deal with Defamation on Social Media
+How to Deal with Social Media Defamation: Examples and Steps to Take

-Thanks to the rise of social media, it’s easier than ever for everyone, including high-profile individuals to get their message out across the world.
+Thanks to the rise of social media, it’s easier than ever for everyone, including high-profile individuals, brands, and corporations, to get their message out across the world.

-However, there is another, much darker side of social media platforms.
-The one characterized by trolling, cyberbullying, misinformation, libel, defamation, and slander on social media.
+However, there is another much darker side of social media platforms — the one characterized by trolling, cyberbullying, libel, and defamation on social media.

 What Is Defamation?